IdiosApps/UWPHook/README.md

 - Browse for `UWPHook.exe - Shortcut`, or the actual executable `.......UWPHook\UWPHook\bin\Release\UWPHook.exe`
 - Check `UWPHook.exe - Shortcut`
 - Click `Add selected programs`

+## TODO

+### "recently played" always replaced

+Should filter games which are already in Steam
+Ideally ask Steam about this (via AUMID?)
+Alternatively, have some file store of the games list (name or AUMID?), and only add what isn't in there.
+If there's nothing to add, don't restart Steam